 The ABC article features exciting stories of migrants adapting to climate change in Australia.
-Migrants are no stranger to adaptation, but the climate change challenges them to adapt again.
+Migrants are no strangers to adaptation, but climate change challenges them to adapt again.

 It features actions these migrants are doing to build resilience from climate change and help reduce emissions.
 These actions should serve as examples and lessons for the rest of us, migrants and locals alike.